 Psychotherapy or “talk therapy” is an intentional interpersonal relationship used by trained psychotherapists to aid clients in the problems of daily living and increase an individual’s sense of well-being.
 My approach to therapy is oriented around Analytical Psychology and the work of Carl Jung who believed “The right way to wholeness is made up of fateful detours and wrong turnings.”

 You do not have to struggle with quality of life issues and experience uncomfortable symptoms that keep you feeling stuck and unhappy.
-By focusing on healing, personal growth and development, individual therapy can help you make the changes you have been hoping to make in yourself and your relationships.
+By focusing on healing, personal growth and development, individual therapy can help you make the changes you have been hoping to make for yourself and in your relationships.